kontent-ai/delivery-sdk-js/README.md

     new TypeResolver("character", () => new Character()),
   ];

-var deliveryClient = new DeliveryClient( new DeliveryClientConfig(projectId, typeResolvers,
+let deliveryClient = new DeliveryClient( new DeliveryClientConfig(projectId, typeResolvers,
         {
             enablePreviewMode: true,